The Small Business Owner’s 10 Commandments

 - Thou shalt conduct business ethically and with integrity: Above all, a business leader’s integrity is their most precious asset.
 Approaching business with the right motives and maintaining ethical practices will ultimately reflect positively on you and your enterprise.
 Unethical behavior and deceitful practices tend to catch up with those who engage in them.

-Optional #11: Thou shalt stress the business from the outside in, not the inside out: I often advise my clients that revenue problems are rarely solved by expense-focused solutions.
+Optional #11: Thou shalt stress the business from the outside in, not the inside out: Revenue problems are rarely solved by expense-focused solutions.
 Instead, focus on generating revenue by selling as much of your product or service as possible.
 By stretching your capacity and building sales before expanding your internal engine, you can avoid a constant struggle for sales merely to sustain the business.

-These commandments are derived from years of experience and observation in my coaching and consulting practice.
-By adhering to these principles, small business owners can lay a solid foundation for success and navigate the challenges that come their way.
+Years of experience and observation in my coaching and consulting practice have shaped these commandments.
+By adhering to these principles, small business owners can establish a solid foundation for success and effectively navigate the challenges that arise.
 Remember, these commandments may not be divinely inspired, but they embody time-tested business practices that can guide you toward leadership fulfillment, prosperity, and long-term success.